tomas-pecserke/YamlFixturesBundle/Resources/doc/index.md

 ## Using DataTransformer

-Property `data_transformer` allows you to transform an array into another value.
+Property `@dataTransformer` allows you to transform an array into another value.

 Dor example let `Person` have field `birthDay` of type `DateTime`.
 As YaML only allows some types like arrays, strings and numbers, we need a way to transform them.